mpirenne/potential-rural-sites/README.md

 # potential-rural-sites
-This map is to have a visual of the medical sites we could contact to expand our reach.
+This map is to have a visual of the medical sites in Northern Quebec.